The American Academy in Rome is pleased to announce the 2024–25 Terra Foundation Affiliated Fellowship for a Chicago-Based Visual Artist.

 Each fellowship includes a room with a private bath, a studio, communal meals, and use of the Academy’s Library, Photographic Archive, and Archaeological Study Collection, as well as participation in lectures, concerts, study trips, and exhibitions.
-The fellow will also have access to services such as IT support and materials for their work.
 With a staff of fifty on the Rome campus, there is a support network and resources for fellows, including twenty-four-hour access to the Academy’s Library.

 Eligibility and Application Process